Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: The convergence

-\emph{Step 7.} In order to prove the statement on the cut out domains and on the remaining to explore region, it suffices to check that for all $\vp>0$, if $F$ is a continuous bounded function on $\mathbb{D}([0,t])$ and $G$ is a continuous bounded function on the space of finite sequences of distributions on $\mathbb{D}$ seen modulo the transformation (\ref{covariance}) (formally it can be written as $\bigcup_{n\ge 0} (\mathcal{D}'(\mathbb{D}))^n$ where $\mathcal{D}'(\mathbb{D})$ is the space of distributions on $\mathbb{D}$ modulo the transformation (\ref{covariance}) for all Möbius transformation $\varphi$), then
+\begin{proof}[Proof of Proposition \ref{absolue continuité SLE4}: law of the cut out domains and unexplored region.]
+In order to prove the statement on the cut out domains and on the {region remaining to be explored}, it suffices to check that for all $\vp>0$, if $F$ is a continuous bounded function on $\mathbb{D}([0,t])$ and $G$ is a continuous bounded function on the space of finite sequences of distributions on $\mathbb{D}$ seen modulo the transformation (\ref{covariance}) (formally it can be written as $\bigcup_{n\ge 0} (\mathcal{D}'(\mathbb{D}))^n$ where $\mathcal{D}'(\mathbb{D})$ is the space of distributions on $\mathbb{D}$ modulo the transformation (\ref{covariance}) for all Möbius transformation $\varphi$), then